Queensland Agriculture Workforce Network (QAWN)

 Meg will combine her passion for agriculture and education to instil an enthusiasm for working in rural industries and facilitate appropriate exposure and training across a range of agricultural disciplines.

-Meg is hosted by CHRRUP Limited.
+Meg is employed by CHRRUP Limited.

 Kylie Jackson